Accreditation Criteria

 Ticket Dispatch

-We will ensure that 811 center tickets are dispatched to the locate-and-mark entity within one hour of receipt from an 811 center.
+We will ensure that 811 center tickets are dispatched or cleared to the locate-and-mark entity within one hour of receipt from an 811 center.

 Electronic Positive Response